isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/MyPrices/readme.txt

 The script scans for the lowest price for each item currently on the broker.

-1. If a minimum price for that item was set and the lowest price is LOWER then your minimum price the minimum price is used.
+1. If a minimum price for that item was previously set and the lowest price is LOWER then your minimum price the minimum price is used.
-2. If a minimum price for that item was set and the lowest price is HIGHER then your minimum price the lowest price is matched.
+2. If a minimum price for that item was previously set and the lowest price is HIGHER then your minimum price the lowest price is matched.
 4. If the item has a maximum price set and the lowest broker price is HIGHER than this then the price is set to your maximum price.
 3. If the item does not have a minimum price or maximum price set then the item price is matched with the lowest price on the broker.